JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 ## Minification of member names in production

 The Kotlin/JS IR compiler uses its internal information about the relationships of your Kotlin classes and functions to apply more efficient minification, shortening the names of functions, properties, and classes.
-This shrinks the resulting bundled applications.
+This reduces the size of resulting bundled applications.

 This type of minification is automatically applied when you build your Kotlin/JS application in [production](js-project-setup.md#building-executables) mode, and enabled by default.
-To disable member name minification, use the `-Xir-minimized-member-names` compiler flag:
+To disable member name minification, use the `-Xir-minimized-member-names` compiler option:

 ```
 kotlin {